 The Katana in Anime

-There is a category of katanas inspired by the universe of the most famous heroes.
+As a result, there is a category of katanas inspired by the universe of the most famous heroes.
 For those who want to recapture the spirit of their favorite stories, this is the style for them.
-It's up to you to find the sword of your dreams, the one that will transport you to another world, that of your reading, anime and video games.
+It's up to you to find the manga katana that will transport you to another world, that of your favourite books, anime and video games.

 How is a Katana Made?